Game of Thrones season 8: Cast response

 In an interview published as the final season premiered, Kit Harington said he felt "defiant" about the series at the time, adding that "whatever critic spends half an hour writing about this season and makes their [negative] judgement on it, in my head they can go fuck themselves.
 I know how much work was put into this ...
-Now if people feel let down by [this final season], I don't give a fuck—because everyone [working on the series] tried their hardest. ...
+Now if people feel let down by [this final season], I don't give a fuck — because everyone [working on the series] tried their hardest. ...
 In the end, no one's bigger fans of the show than we are".
-Harrington later said he expected the ending was going to divide fans, and he was concerned the final two episodes would be deemed sexist: "We have Cersei and Dany, two leading women, who fall".
+Harington later said he expected the ending was going to divide fans, and he was concerned the final two episodes would be deemed sexist: "We have Cersei and Dany, two leading women, who fall".
 "The justification is: Just because they're women, why should they be the goodies?
 They're the most interesting characters in the show.
 You can't just say the strong women are going to end up the good people ...
 It's going to open up discussion ...
 And when have you ever seen a woman play a dictator?"
-Harrington also said he was disappointed his character Jon did not kill the Night King.
+Harington also said he was disappointed his character Jon did not kill the Night King, yet added "it was a really great twist, and it tied up Maisie's journey in a really beautiful way."

 Nathalie Emmanuel, who played Missandei, was heartbroken when she read her character's sudden demise: "I think the fact that she died in chains when she was a slave her whole life, that for me was a pungent cut for that character, that felt so painful".
 Emmanuel, the only woman of color who was a regular cast member for the last several seasons, said, "It's safe to say that Game of Thrones has been under criticism for their lack of representation, and the truth of it is that Missandei and Grey Worm have represented so many people because there's only two of them."
 Emmanuel added that she wished she "had more time or scenes this season maybe with Daenerys or even with Cersei, scenes where we get to see her being brilliant before she dies.
 I think that might have eased the pain a bit more for people, and reinforcing a friendship that she and Dany had because we haven't really seen anything for a few seasons."